ArchGryphon9362/teslabtapi/docs/start.md

 	}
 }
 ```
 You may add any other permissions as needed but these are the ones that let you unlock, and start the vehicle.
 I'll call the previously serialized message the `protoMsg`.
-Once you have it serialized to bytes, you need to make a ToVCSEC message of the following format:
+Once you have it serialized to bytes, you need to make a ToVCSECMessage message of the following format:
 ```
-ToVCSEC {
+ToVCSECMessage {
 	signedMessage {
 		protobufMessageAsBytes: <protoMsg>
 		signatureType: SIGNATURE_TYPE_PRESENT_KEY